stangreg/Ignitron/README.md

 When selecting **Preset mode**, four buttons are used to select presets, the other two buttons are used to navigate through the preset banks.
 This way the user has access to a huge number of saved presets.
 When pressing the foot switch of the current active preset, the effect configured in the DRIVE section can be toggled.\
 In **Manual/FX mode**, the user has direct access to all effects of the selected preset.
 Pressing a switch will toggle the respective FX type.\
+When the **Tuner** is switched on, the output is shown on the display and the LEDs, allowing for quick tuning while connected with the amp.\
-When **Looper (keyboard) mode** is activated, Ignitron acts partially like a bluetooth keyboard.
+When **Looper (Keyboard) mode** is activated, Ignitron acts partially like a bluetooth keyboard.
 You can use the buttons to control a looper app, e.g. Loopy HD, and also switch between stored presets by long pressing the `Bank down`/`Bank up` buttons. **Note:** When switching presets in Looper mode, it will do this across banks.
-When **Looper (amp) mode** is activated, Ignitron will control the internal looper of the Spark 2 amp.
+When **Looper (Amp) mode** is activated, Ignitron will control the internal looper of the Spark 2 amp.
 The display will also show information on the looper settings and click.
 The amp looper settings can easily be changed using Ignitron.

 ### Button commands in APP mode: